wadaly/devops_demos/isam_v9_docker_lab/README.md

 > docker-compose --file isamlab.yml up -d

-If you do not have a license key to enable the ISAM web, AAC, and federation features, you may request one here:
+If you do not have a license key to enable the ISAM web, AAC, and federation features, you may request a 90 day trial license key here:

 > https://ibm.biz/isamtrial